erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/dualboot-en.md

 ### Windows side of Dual Boot

-- Install [Cygwin](https://www.cygwin.com/setup-x86_64.exe) with coreutils (it will install default)
+- Install [STA](https://www.cygwin.com/setup-x86_64.exe) with coreutils (it will install default)

-- Rename your boot file to boot.img
+- Rename your Android boot file to boot.img

 - Place your Android boot to C:\ (C:\boot.img)

-- Start bat file as administrator or make shorcut with administrator privileges
+- Open shortcut on your desktop to switch to Android

 ### Android side of Dual Boot